Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build-troubleshoot-2.typ

 == Build Process
 #grid(
   stack(
-    spacing: 10pt,
+    spacing: 15pt,
     [
       === Materials
       - 2x Single-Acting Pneumatic Pistons
-      - The rest of the materials can be find in the toolbox ],
+      - The rest of the materials can be found in the toolbox.
+    ],
     [
       === Assembly
-      - Remade the mobile goal clamp joint
+      - Remade the mobile goal clamp joint.
         - We added a screw joint that went through the mobile goal clamp's pivot point.
         - This screw joint helped improve the clamp's structural integrity and reduce friction.
       - #text(red)[Problem:] The piston would sometimes overextend, causing a reduction in torque.
       - #text(green)[Solution:] Mounted the pneumatic pistons in a new location between the drivetrain motors.
 This allowed the mobile goal clamp to fully leverage the pistons' arm length.
         - Moved the pivot point of the clamp one hole back.
-    ],
+    ]
   ),
   stack(
-    spacing: 10pt,
+    spacing: 15pt,
-    figure(
-      image("build-troubleshoot-2/11-18-24.png", width: 170pt),
-      caption: "The clamp at the end of today's meeting."
-    ),
     [
       === Troubleshooting
       - We turned the clamp on and off and readjusted the pivot each time to maximize torque.
-    ]
+    ],
+    figure(
+      image("build-troubleshoot-2/11-18-24.png", width: 150pt),
+      caption: "The clamp at the end of today's meeting."
     )
+  ),
 )

+#colbreak()

 = 2024/11/19
+#to-do(
+  date: datetime(year: 2024, month: 11, day: 19),
+  monthly-schedule: "On",
+  yearly-schedule: "Off",
+  (
+    (true, "Build the mobile goal clamp according to today's delegation.", "Everyone"), (true, "Test the mobile goal clamp.", "Everyone"), )
+)

 Continuing from the previous meeting, we modified the back of the clamp.
 This modification allowed us to brace the side stronger and improve the angle of the mobile goal clamp when it is clamping on the mobile goal.
 Lastly, we planned to add guides for our mobile goal clamp.

 == Delegation